jonathanp985/Cancer-Prediction-Model/README.md

 - Neural Network model in tensorflow that utilizes binary logistic regression in order to predict a cancer diagnosis

-- Data is made of of properties of a cellular nucleus such as:
+- Data is made of properties of a cellular nucleus such as:

   - radius (mean of distances from center to points on the perimeter)
   - texture (standard deviation of gray-scale values)